ToyotaInfoTech/RAMN/docs/quickstart.rst

 - Use RAMN built-in tools.

 If you want to use your own tools, you only need to connect the "CANH" and "CANL" wires of your tool to the terminal block of the CAN bus of RAMN, located at the top right of the board (RAMN itself acts as an "slcan" adapter over USB, so if your software is compatible with slcan you do not need to connect any hardware).
-Each pin of the terminal block consist of a large round hole, and a smaller rectangular hole.
+Each pin of the terminal block consists of a large round hole, and a smaller rectangular hole.
 You should insert the wire that you want to connect in the round hole, and an internal spring will lock it in place.
-To remove a wire, insert something in the rectangular hole (e.g., a precision driver) and pull the wire.
+To remove a wire, insert something in the rectangular hole (e.g., a precision scewdriver) and pull the wire.
-The terminal block has three pins, and the corresponding signals are shown on the silkscreen next to it:
+The terminal block has three pins, and the corresponding signals are labeled on the silkscreen next to it:

 - Top pin is GND (Ground).
 - Middle pin is CANL (CAN Low).
 - Bottom pin is CANH (CAN High).

 You only need to connect the CANH and CANL pins of RAMN to the CANH and CANL pins of your CAN adapter.
 After that, you should be ready to use your favorite set of tools.
-The CAN bus is always active as long as the RAMN board is powered, and you can interact with UDS features at ID 0x7e0/0x7e8 for ECU A, ID 0x7e1/0x7e9 for ECU B, ID 0x7e2/0x7ea for ECU C, and ID 0x7e3/0x7eb for ECU D.
+The CAN bus is always active as long as the RAMN board is powered.

 The rest of this documentation focuses on built-in tools.